MichaelFirstAC/A-WITCH-S-HELL/README.md

 - Python 3
 - PyGame

+# Installation
+- Download this file as a Zip
+- Extract it to a desired location
+- Open the folder as a directory
+- Run 'main.py'

 # Controls
 - **Z**: Fire and select options.
 - **X**: Use a bomb, canceling nearby projectiles.